Hjarterhex/Writeups/HHCTF_2022/Crypto/LAES.md

 The add key step can be reused, since XOR is an invertible operation.

-The inverse mix columns is a matrix multiplication with a [different matrix](https://en.wikipedia.org/wiki/Rijndael_MixColumns#InverseMixColumns), which means we can just adapt the provided medthod, replacing the numbers:
+The inverse mix columns is a matrix multiplication with a [different matrix](https://en.wikipedia.org/wiki/Rijndael_MixColumns#InverseMixColumns), which means we can just adapt the provided method, replacing the numbers:

  ```python
      def inv_mix_columns(self):